How to Collect Customer Feedback Through a Kiosk Survey with Pictures

 3. More Accurate Feedback

 If you wait to collect feedback through an email or phone survey, there’s a good chance the person won’t have a great recollection of their experience.
 So, you may not get the most accurate answers.
-Using a kiosk survey, you collect feedback while the experience is still fresh in consumers’ minds.
+Using a kiosk survey, you collect feedback while the experience is still fresh in consumers’ minds, enabling real-time feedback collection.

 4. High Volume of Responses

 It’s easy to delete an email or hang up after a customer service call without taking the survey.
-Survey kiosks tend to get a better response because people can take the survey while they’re waiting for their order, waiting for a friend to arrive, and so on.
+Survey kiosks tend to get a better response, and placing them in high-traffic areas can lead to more responses because people can take the survey while they’re waiting for their order, waiting for a friend to arrive, and so on.
+High traffic areas are ideal for maximizing the number of responses collected.

 5. Easy Implementation

 Kiosks are easy to set up and require little maintenance.
-Internet access is no longer an issue as most businesses now have reliable Wi-Fi.
-Without the need to hardwire equipment, today’s kiosks are cloud-based making them easy to implement.
+Internet access is no longer an issue as most businesses now have reliable Wi-Fi, but it’s important to ensure a reliable internet connection for seamless data syncing and operation.
+Without the need to hardwire equipment, today’s kiosks are cloud-based, making them easy to implement.

 6. Unique Data Collection

-Last but not least, if you have multiple locations, you can collect data for each location and then compare while some locations get high marks and others do not.
+Last but not least, if you have multiple locations, you can collect data for each location and each site, allowing for comprehensive analysis and comparison, while some locations or sites get high marks and others do not.
 The ability to set benchmarks for locations then becomes very easy.

 Tips for Kiosk Survey Questions